17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Petrified Forest National Park in September

 There is an interesting spot in the area where Petrified Forest Road joins Route 40.
-There is an old Studebaker car parked here.
+There is an old Studebaker car parked there.
 Another impressive sight is Newspaper Rock with more than 600 petroglyphs made by the Puebloan tribe.

 When it comes to hiking, trails like Blue Mesa with its blue and gray colors, Jasper Forest, Crystal Forest, Long Logs, and Giant Logs are among the most visited ones.

-Lastly, note that this park only has the option of wild camping as there are no designated campgrounds here.
+Please note that this park only has the option of wild camping as there are no designated campgrounds here.

 3. Lassen Volcanic National Park